jfreboud/jfreboud.github.io/_posts/2021-08-09-loss-function.markdown

 In the paragraph "Learning, inferring" of the [first article]({% post_url 2021-08-05-general-concepts %}), we talked about the **learning** phase and the **inferring** phase.
 It is no surprise that the **learning** process in deep-learning happens during the **learning** phase.
-We will thus concentrate on it.
+We will concentrate on it.

 During this phase we run the **forward** pass (see the [previous article]({% post_url 2021-08-06-inside-the-model %})).
 Then we are able to get the final results of our $ model $ thanks to its **output layer**.

-In the different "Example" paragraphs, we had:
+In the different "Example" paragraphs, two special values were comparable:
 - $ o3 $: the **output layer** result when we run the $ model $ on the **data input**.
 - the expected result which is the **data output**.

-We compared $ o3 $ to the expected result and had two situations: $ o3 = expectation $ or $ o3 \neq expectation $.
+We compared $ o3 $ to the expected result and two situations occurred: $ o3 = expectation $ or $ o3 \neq expectation $.

 We are now looking for a systematic way of telling the $ model $: this result is right, that result is wrong.